jkrup/cdn2local/README.md

 **NOTE:** Right now it will only work properly if you run it in the same directory as the file you are trying to convert.

+ Running `$ cdn2local index.html` creates the file `index-local.html` in the current directory and will download all external script src's and link href's into directories `assets/js/` and `assets/css` respectively. `index-local.html` will have the same html as index.html, except the externally loaded assets will now have paths to the local files in the `assets` directory.

 ## TODO: